-Below are drawings showing the main external structural characteristics of dragonflies and damselflies.
+Below are drawings showing the main external structural characteristics of damselflies and dragonflies (source: Arizona Dragonflies)

 There are three stages in the life-cycle of all dragonflies.
 The egg hatches into the larva (also known as a nymph), which moults up to 15 times before emerging as an adult.
 Unlike most other insects, there is no pupal stage and the transition from larva to adult is known as incomplete metamorphosis.
 This is not necessarily an annual cycle, since the larva may spend more than a year underwater before emerging as an adult.
 The adult stage is usually the shortest in the life-cycle and rarely lasts for more than a week or two.

 Female dragonflies can lay hundreds of eggs during their adult lives, in batches over a few days or even weeks.
 Eggs are laid either into plant material (endophytic eggs) or deposited loosely into water (exophytic eggs).
 The former are elongated, but the latter are rounded and laid in a jelly-like substance which confers some protection.